Chat and Conversational English Practice on Skype

-There are also chat rooms in Skype called Meet Up 4 ESL.
-The idea of these rooms is that forum members will be able meet up with each other to chat and eventually exchange contact details, maybe even set up chat rooms themselves where they can practise spoken English together in a relaxed, fun and informal way.
+We have also set up text chat rooms in Skype called Meet Up 4 ESL.
+The idea of these rooms is that members will be able meet up with each other to chat via text and eventually exchange contact details, maybe even set up chat rooms yourselves where you can practise spoken English together.

 What do you need to have?

-- For the Skype sessions you will need a Skype account, with the most up to date version.
+- You will need a Skype account, with the most up to date version.
 (If you don't have a Skype account you'll need to download the software and follow the instructions online - don't worry, it's free).

 - Naturally, you must use have access to a computer with an Internet connection (the faster the better) and a good quality sound card.